Old Occitan

-Old Occitan (occitan ancian, occità antic), also called Old Provençal, was the earliest form of the Occitano-Romance languages, as attested in writings dating from the eighth through the fourteenth centuries.
+Old Occitan (occitan ancian, occità antic), also called Old Provençal, was the earliest form of the Occitano-Romance languages, as attested in writings dating from the 8th to the 14th centuries.
 Old Occitan generally includes Early and Old Occitan.
 Middle Occitan is sometimes included in Old Occitan, sometimes in Modern Occitan.
 As the term occitanus appeared around the year 1300, Old Occitan is referred to as "Romance" (Occitan: romans) or "Provençal" (Occitan: proensals) in medieval texts.

 History

 Among the earliest records of Occitan are the Tomida femina, the Boecis and the Cançó de Santa Fe.
 Old Occitan, the language used by the troubadours, was the first Romance language with a literary corpus and had an enormous influence on the development of lyric poetry in other European languages.
 The interpunct was a feature of its orthography and survives today in Catalan and Gascon.

 The official language of the sovereign principality of the Viscounty of Béarn was the local vernacular Bearnès dialect of Old Occitan.
 It was the spoken language of law courts and of business and it was the written language of customary law.
 Although vernacular languages were increasingly preferred to Latin in western Europe in the late Middle Ages, the status of Occitan in Béarn was unusual because its use was required by law: "lawyers will draft their petitions and pleas in the vernacular language of the present country, both in speech and in writing".

 Old Catalan and Old Occitan diverged between the 11th and the 14th centuries.
 Catalan never underwent the shift from /u/ to /y/ or the shift from /o/ to /u/ (except in unstressed syllables in some dialects) and so had diverged phonologically before those changes affected Old Occitan.